jvcleave/ofxImGui/README.md

 | iOS | *Unavailable* | *Unavailable* | *Unavailable* | Should | Should | Should |

 *Note: This support table does not take into account software emulated support for graphics APIs.*
-*Notes for Rpi support: Only tested with GLFW windows as this seems to become the new standard.
-For non-GLFW windows, please use ofxImGui version `< 1.80`.
-Some combinations of Rpi and oF versions won't provide all GLSL versions.
-It's recommended to use the full KMS driver rather then the Legacy Broadcom one, but they both work.*

 #### oF & ImGui Support Table
 | ofxImGui version  | ImGui version | Supported oF version |